 Removing Nodes

-When subnet node slots become full, there must be a way to remove nodes that are the lowest performing if other nodes are in the queue that are higher-performing.
+When subnet node slots become full, there must be a way to remove nodes that are the lowest performing in the queue.

-Registered (see classifications) nodes that are in the queue can only be activated once a slot is available.
-If a registered node in the queue is evaluated in the subnet to be higher-performing than a currently active subnet node, the node that is lower-performing should be left out of the consensus data for its penalties to accrue until it's removed (see maximum penalties).
+2. Registered (see classifications) nodes that are in the queue can only be activated once a slot is available.
+If a registered node in the queue is evaluated in the subnet to be higher-performing than a currently active subnet node, the node that is lower-performing should be left out of the consensus data for its reputation to go below the minimum allowable reputation until it's removed (see minimum reputation in the subnet owner section).
 This will create room by opening a slot for one of the registered subnet nodes that are in the queue to become activated to take their place.

 Last updated